10 Best Wallpaper Adhesives

 Sizing and Coverage

 Dry-mix formulas, such as wheat-based pastes, ship in bags or boxes and are mixed with water on site.
-These are ideal when you want to control the viscosity or when working with very delicate papers that can be damaged by the preservatives found in premixed tubs.
+These are ideal when you want to control viscosity or when working with very delicate papers that can be affected by the preservatives found in premixed tubs.
 Keep in mind that dry mixes require a few minutes of soaking and stirring, so factor that into your project timeline.

 Feature Tradeoffs: Strippable vs. Permanent